shumwaymark/sentinelcam/README.rst

   In a perfect world, the ``SpyGlass`` could be employed as a vehicle for specialized supplemental vision processing during a camera event in progress.
 There are a number of interesting possibilities.
-  Further provisioning with a vision co-processor provides for an incredible amount of analytical performance directly on an embedded low-voltage device.
+  Further provisioning with a vision co-processor provides for an incredible amount of analytical performance directly on an embedded low-voltage edge device.

+  The prototype pipeline definition can be found in `imagenode/imagenode/sentinelcam/oak_camera.py <https://github.com/shumwaymark/imagenode/blob/master/imagenode/sentinelcam/oak_camera.py>`_.
-  No detailed documentaion yet.
-See the `depthai.yaml <depthai.yaml>`_ file for the prototype.
+  See the `depthai.yaml <depthai.yaml>`_ file for the setups.

 Data management
 ---------------